arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 ## Isolate Randomness
 Open ScriptCS
 Show that a Random with same seed produce every time same sequence of values.
-How can we get rid of it?
+How can we get rid of Random?
 Possible solutions:
 	- input args (high impact, error prone due to if (args == null))
 	- slice (medium impact, all done with refactoring move)
 	- peel (low impact)